 More recently, Shorewood Connects has formed a Dementia Awareness and Education Work Group to reduce the stigma associated with Alzheimer’s disease and other forms of dementia and to link caregivers and people with dementia with resources and support.
 In 2015, the Shorewood Memory Café was developed in partnership with the Alzheimer’s Association of SE Wisconsin and the Milwaukee County Department on Aging, as a monthly social engagement program for people with memory loss and their caregivers.
 The Café is hosted each month by Three Lions Pub with free parking provided by Shorewest Realtors.
 For more information on The Memory Café and other resources for people with memory loss, contact the Shorewood Senior Resource Center 414.847.2727.

-If you are interested in participating in any of the work groups or if you would like more information about Shorewood Connects, contact Project Facilitator Sue Kelley 414.961.7262 or
+If you are interested in participating in any of the work groups or if you would like more information about Shorewood Connects, email Project Facilitator Sue Kelley or call 414.961.7262.

 Shorewood Connects is pleased to announce that the application period for the annual Shorewood NEIGHBORHOOD-of-the-Year competition is now open for 2018.
 Applications are due no later than Friday, May 11, 2018.
 Even if you’re not a “super block”, please consider submitting the easy-to-complete, brief application on behalf of your neighborhood.
 Some lucky block will win - could it be yours?!

 Because there are so many examples of neighbors helping neighbors throughout the Village, we are also accepting applications for the Shorewood NEIGHBOR-of- the-Year!
 Do you know someone who is kind, helpful, and considerate to their neighbors?
 If so, we would love to hear about him or her.
 There is a one-page application for nominations (two people are needed to nominate a neighbor) also due on March 16.